t-tirabassi/t-tirabassi.github.io/projects/hotelmanagement.md

 }
 ```

-(Unfortunately, the path to the original GitHub repository from the course is privated and no longer accessible.)
+(Note: Unfortunately, the path to the original GitHub repository from the course is privated and no longer accessible.)